VFortier/High-Level-Brainfuck/README.md

 # HighLevelBF
-Generate Brainfuck code by using a _slightly_ higher level language, **BfGen**.
+Generate Brainfuck code by using a _slightly_ higher level language I made up, **BfGen**.
 Supports 8-bit wrapping brainfuck.

-# Example
+# Examples
 A program that prints the alphabet, one character per line, but replaces every three character by "!" (i.e. C, F, I, ...).

 ## The BfGen Code (the one you write)